jctemp/istio-service-mesh/docs/04-prerequisites.md

   $(lsb_release -cs) stable" | sudo tee /etc/apt/sources.list.d/docker.list >/dev/null
 ```

-Finally, docker explained that we have to change the installation pattern, if we do not want the latest version.
-Feel free adapting this section to your needs.
+Finally, the documentation explained that we must change the installation pattern if we do not want the latest version.
+So feel free to adapt this section to your needs.

 ```bash
 sudo apt -y update